mabel-dev/opteryx/docs/Deployment/01 Configuration.md

 # Configuration

-Configuration values are set in the operating system environment or in a `.env` file.
+Configuration values are set in the operating system environment.

 ## Properties